-Wanaka’s popularity with visitors has soared in recent years mostly because it is so darn beautiful.
-In fact, Wanaka is one of my favorite towns to visit on the South Island for epic views and stunning mountain landscapes.
-Wanaka also offers plenty of amazing things to do from gorgeous hikes, excellent restaurants, and plenty of adrenalin-filled activities.
-It’s safe to say Wanaka should be at the top of your New Zealand bucket list!
+Wanaka’s popularity with visitors has soared in recent years, mostly because it is so darn beautiful!
+In fact, Wanaka has got to be one of my favorite towns to visit on the South Island for epic views and stunning mountain landscapes.
+Although, as a local I might be a liiiittle biased!

 In this blog, I detail everything you need to know before deciding where to stay in Wanaka, including the two main areas to choose from, a description of the best things to do in town, as well as 10 different hotels and hostels to suit every budget!

 There are lots of restaurants in Wanaka town too (over 30 to be precise), from fine dining to kid-friendly there’s so much choice.
-Some of my favorites include Ode on Post Office Lane and Big Fig on Ardmore Street.
+Some of my favorites include Tititea Steak House and Big Fig on Ardmore Street.

 Best Areas and Hotels in Wanaka

 When it comes to deciding where to stay in Wanaka you have two choices: either stay right in Central Wanaka town or stay on the outskirts of town.
 To help you pick, I’ve described both options in detail along with the pros and cons of each area below.

 I have also listed the absolute best places to stay in each area to make choosing accommodation super easy!

 Wanaka is located just under an hour’s drive from Queenstown and just over 5 hours from Christchurch.
 Wanaka is often compared to its more famous neighbor Queenstown, but in recent years Wanaka has come on leaps and bounds in its popularity among tourists.

 In fact, every year the town attracts over 300,000 tourists!
 It’s been said that its popularity came about due to the power of social media – Wanaka is just that pretty.